 - How to find an approach that works for you

-- Meditation exercises that can be practiced anywhere and anytime
+- Meditation exercises that can be practised anywhere and anytime

 Exploring the senses